karolgornicki/spitter/README.rst

 Introduction
 ------------

 This project imitates the fundamental features of Twitter.
-It intends to dempnstrate the useage of Maven, Spring framework (in partucular MVC and Security) in conjunction with Hibernate used as an ORM tool to hit the datebase (PostgreSQL).
-Presentation layer is implemented using Tiles2.
-Application features also JavaScript.
+It is based on 3 layer architecture.
+Presentation layer is carried out in Spring MVC, Tiles2, and JavaScript.
+Service and Persistence layers use core Spring functionality leveraged by Hibernate.
+The entire project is built in Maven and current connection settings use PostgreSQL database.

 Of course this is not how real Twitter application works.
 Using traditional database for their purpose is completely unfeasible.
-Here is an interesting presetation about accessing big datasets in real-time: link_
+Here is an interesting presentation about accessing big datasets in real-time: link_

 .. _link: http://www.slideshare.net/nkallen/q-con-3770885?from=ss_embed